Polarization under rising inequality and economic decline: Methods

 \\ and we can calculate the stability of the resident strategy $p$ to invasion by calculating the selection gradient

 \\ which determines the local evolutionary dynamics of the system.
-Once again, we explore the equilibria of the system numerically, and show that the system is frequently bi-stable (Figure 3, main text), and for some parameter choices has three stable equilibria.
+Once again, we explore the equilibria of the system numerically, and show that the system is frequently bi-stable (Figure~2c-d), and for some parameter choices has three stable equilibria (see SI). \\ \\ \textbf{Invasion:} We consider the evolutionary dynamics under the copying process as described in the main text \citep{Traulsen:2006aa}, under which the probability that a player with strategy $g$ copies the strategy of another player $h$ is